-622. Introduction to the Helping Services.
+- 622. Introduction to the Helping Services.
 (5).
 Pr., Department Approval.
 Basic course enabling students to develop a conceptual frame work for counseling and for learning facilitative skills basic to the process of helping.
 Overview and introduction to counseling professions.
 Experimental and didactic in nature.

-- 626. Career Theories.
+(Required for MED). - 626.
+Career Theories.
 (5).
 Pr., AA Standing or Department Approval.

 Overview of pertinent theories of career choice and development.

-Emphasis on developmental nature of career choices as they relate to personal and social factors. - 627.
+Emphasis on developmental nature of career choices as they relate to personal and social factors.
+(Required for AA, optional for MED). - 627.
 Problems in Guidance.
 (5).
-Pr., Department Approval.Designed to develop competency in the application of counseling theory and research findings, with special emphasis on educational problems. - 628.
+Pr., Department Approval.Designed to develop competency in the application of counseling theory and research findings, with special emphasis on educational problems.
+(Required for AA). - 628.
 Counseling Theory and Practice I. (5).
 Pr., Department Approval.

-Designed to present alternative theoretical strategies of counseling; integrate the concepts of individual analysis and the collection and dissemination of educational and occupational information with those of counseling; prepare the student for further study of the theoretical and practical aspects of counseling. - 629.
+Designed to present alternative theoretical strategies of counseling; integrate the concepts of individual analysis and the collection and dissemination of educational and occupational information with those of counseling; prepare the student for further study of the theoretical and practical aspects of counseling.
+(Required for MED). - 629.
 Counseling Theory and Practice II.
 (5).
 Pr., CED 628.

-A continuation of CED 628 providing further insights into other theoretical formulations of counseling as well as some preliminary practical application under supervision. - 630.
+A continuation of CED 628 providing further insights into other theoretical formulations of counseling as well as some preliminary practical application under supervision.
+(Required for MED). - 630.
 Group Dynamics in Counseling.
 (5).
 Pr., CED 628 and Department Approval.
 Basic course in understanding contemporary theories of group analysis, concepts, etc. as it pertains to counseling.
-Provides an opportunity for actual participation in a group so that learning has a more personalized impact. - 631.
-Group Procedures in Counseling.
+Provides an opportunity for actual participation in a group so that learning has a more personalized impact.
+(Required for MED).

+631. Group Procedures in Counseling.
 (5).
 Pr., CED 630.

 Building on past experiences this course is intended to develop adequate skills for advanced graduate students in the application of group counseling.
-Emphasis on supervised training in leadership skills with appropriate clients. - Analysis of the Individual.
-(5).
-Pr., Department Approval.
+Emphasis on supervised training in leadership skills with appropriate clients.
+Registration for CED 631 presupposes registration for CED 659 the following quarter.
+(Required for MED).